gnarlinsky/drunkmode/README.md

 sufficient-->

 ## Future/wishlist
+* additional commands
-* additional commands to change
+* option for user to define their own commands to put under drunkmode control
 * automate set up process
 * `exec bash` ... but that would necessitate an entire overhaul, probably
 * generate random strings to type out, rather than the same ones each time